ignacioSuay/spring-stream/README.md

 }
 [/java]

 <h3> 2.2.
-Create a Rest endpoint </h3>
+Create a REST endpoint </h3>

 This step is optional, but it will allow us to test the project by sending a message from our browser to the queue.
-Basically, we will send a message to the endpoint (http://localhsot:8081/sendMessage/my_message), then the resource will get the message and will send it to a queue which the subscriber will be listening.
+Basically, we will send a message to the endpoint (http://localhsot:8081/sendMessage/), then the resource will get the message and will send it to a queue which the subscriber will be listening.

 [java]
 @RestController